How-To Make Kefir and Recipes

 # Bringing fresh portions of non-inoculated milk to the grain organisms in the pouch [feeds the microflora].

-# Any kefir-curds formed within the pouch are released back into the surrounding kefir.
+# Any kefir-curds formed within the pouch are released back into the surrounding kefir, preventing grain suffocation.

-# Inoculates fresh portions of milk outside the pouch.
+# Inoculates fresher portions of milk outside the pouch with grain organisms.

 # Disperses the acidity evenly throughout the kefir.
 This is due to the nature of the pouch method, which may have a tendency to make the kefir sour from top to bottom of the container, and within the pouch.